developerhackathon2021/developerhackathon2021/README.md

 ## Validate the newly created destination

-1. Go to your browser(Chrome preferably) and open [Adobe Experience Platform UI](https://experience.adobe.com).
+1. Go to your browser and open [Adobe Experience Platform UI](https://experience.adobe.com).
     Login using credentials shared in the chat.
 11. Go to `Destinations` tab
    ![Click Destinations](pictures/hackStep6.png?raw=true)